 Unfortunately, the businessman and his lawyers can do nothing to assist the Brexit problem – but they can do something to ensure that the business structures that they create have an agreement behind them that not only sets out how the parties are to act within the business, but who has what responsibilities in all aspects of the business.

 Getting good legal advice in drawing up these initial agreements will not only set out what commitment each party has but, of fundamental importance, how they extricate themselves from the business in the event of misconduct, bankruptcy, retirement and even death.

 Legal Advice for your Business

 About TM Law – Specialist Alternative Dispute Resolution Solicitors

-Based in Hockley, Essex, TM Law is a small and dedicated solicitors.
+Based in Wickford, Essex, TM Law is a small and dedicated solicitors.
 With many years’ experience, helping business owners and local individuals with matters of dispute resolution, compromise agreements, employment disputes, debt collection, commercial disputes and much more.